Logo-jrhs

 Study Design: A cross-sectional study.

-Methods: This study examined male participants from the Tabari Cohort Study.
+Methods: This study examined male participants from the TCS.
 Blood samples were collected after a 12-hour fasting period.
-Hypertension (HTN) and diabetes (DM) were defined based on blood pressure measurements, history of diagnosis, and use of antihypertensive or glucose-lowering medications.
-Data analysis was performed using Chi-squared and independent t-tests.
+HTN and DM were defined based on blood pressure (BP) measurements, history of diagnosis, and use of antihypertensive or glucose-lowering medications.
+The obtained data were analyzed using chi-squared and independent t-tests.
 A multivariate logistic regression analysis was used to adjust for potential confounders.

 First Name